Pancreatic cancer: Epidemiology

+Pancreatic cancer is the 12th most commonly diagnosed cancer, and the sixth leading cause of cancer death.
+Around 1% of people develop pancreatic cancer in their lifetime.

 In 2015, pancreatic cancers of all types resulted in 411,600 deaths globally.
-In 2014, an estimated 46,000 people in the US are expected to be diagnosed with pancreatic cancer and 40,000 to die of it.
+In 2014, an estimated 46,000 people in the US were expected to be diagnosed with pancreatic cancer and 40,000 to die of it.
 Although it accounts for only 2.5% of new cases, pancreatic cancer is responsible for 6% of cancer deaths each year.
-It is the seventh-highest cause of death from cancer worldwide.
 Pancreatic cancer is the fifth most-common cause of death from cancer in the United Kingdom, and the third most-common in the United States.

-Globally, pancreatic cancer is the 11th most-common cancer in women and the 12th most-common in men.
-The majority of recorded cases occur in developed countries.
-People from the United States have an average lifetime risk of about 1 in 67 (or 1.5%) of developing the disease, slightly higher than the figure for the UK.
-The disease is more common in men than women, although the difference in rates has narrowed over recent decades, probably reflecting earlier increases in female smoking.
+The risk of developing pancreatic cancer increases with age.
+Most cases occur after age 65, while cases before age 40 are uncommon.
+The disease is slightly more common in men than in women.

 In the United States, the risk for African Americans is over 50% greater than for whites, but the rates in Africa and East Asia are much lower than those in North America or Europe.
 The United States, Central, and eastern Europe, and Argentina and Uruguay all have high rates.